ncatlab/nlab-content/pages/1076.md

   }
 $$

-If TR5 is not reuqired, one speaks of a **pretriangulated category**.
+If TR5 is not required, one speaks of a **pretriangulated category**.

 =--

 +-- {: .num_remark #RedundancyInDefinition}
 ###### Remark

-This classical definition is actually redundant; TR4 and one direction of TR3 follow from the remaining axioms.
+This classical definition is redundant; TR4 and one direction of TR3 follow from the remaining axioms.
 See ([May](#May)).

+The octahedral axiom has many equivalent formulations, a concise account is in ([Hubery](#Hubery)).
+Notice that one of the equivalent axioms, called axiom B, there, is essentially just an axiomatization of the existence of [[homotopy pushouts]].

 =--